hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 ```

 `packaged-resources/` contains every indexed resource byte-for-byte at its
-canonical classpath-relative path, grouped by artifact.
+classpath-relative path, grouped by artifact.
 It is both the
 source/provenance view and the filesystem replacement which makes safe eviction
 of explicitly marked pure-resource JARs possible.
 Unstructured indexed
 resources such as icons and templates remain here and are served directly.

-`effective-conf/compiled/` contains one canonical result per configuration key
+`effective-conf/compiled/` contains one result per configuration key
 where the corresponding assembler supports such a representation.
 A
 configuration key consists at least of configuration kind, modeled type and
 use case.